Quijos-Quichua

 The Quijos-Quichua (Napo-Quichua) are a Lowland Quechua (Runa Shimi) people, living in the basins of the Napo, Aguarico, San Miguel, and Putumayo river basins of Ecuador and Peru.
 In Ecuador they inhabit in the Napo Alto as well as the rivers Ansuy and Jatun Yacu, where they are also known as Quijos Quechua.
-The Original Nation Quijos (NAOKI) has an extension of community territory of approximately 13,986, 78 hectares.
+The Quijos Original Nation (NAOKI) has an extension of community territory of approximately 13,986, 78 hectares.
 It was recognized as such on March 13, 2013, by Codenpe (Council of Development of Nationalities and Peoples of Ecuador).
-Sus habitantes viven a lo largo del Alto Napo (Oriente ecuatoriano) y actualmente hablan el quichua, aunque su idioma original es el shillipanu.
 It is made up of dozens of groups, communities and organizations, according to their status.

 History

 The Quijos are an indigenous culture group of the territory in the banks of the River Napo, in Ecuador.
 From them the Napo-runa are derived.
-The modern Quijos are Quichua speaking, but the inhabitants of the region indicate that their original language is the Shillipanu.
+The modern Quijos are Quichua speaking, but the inhabitants of the region indicate that their original language was Shillipanu.
 This language has become almost extinct due to the expansion of the Quichua language through the Inca empire: first due to the inter-Andean commercial relations; and then with the conquest of what is now Ecuador by the Inca empire or Tahuantinsuyo.

 The Original Nation Quijos has its roots in the ancient indigenous Quijos that populated that region and that were almost exterminated by the Spaniards, during the time of the conquest.
 Their local hero is Jumandi, a warrior who fought against Spanish expansion, in the year 1578.
 Despite the great resistance of Jumandi and the people who followed him, the Spaniards captured him, tortured him and finally killed him in 1579.

 The Quijos are now being reunited in what is the traditional Quijos Nation, which combines Quichua speaking communities, who inhabit the Ecuadorian province of Napo.